aseprite/docs/extensions/themes.md

 # Themes

-A theme extension is a way to modify the look & feel of the User Interface (UI) of Asepritre.
+A theme extension is a way to modify the look & feel of the User Interface (UI) of Aseprite.
 There is a set of known themes in the [themes](https://github.com/aseprite/themes) repository.

 Content a `.aseprite-extension` file for a theme extension: